Acetic Acid Hazards & Safety Information

 This chemical must be disposed of in accordance with federal, state, and local environmental regulations.
 Here’s a great resource for safety compliance information.

 Safety is of the utmost importance when handling potentially dangerous chemicals such as acetic acid.
 This corrosive liquid should be used with care, both in the workplace and in household products.
-For more information about acetic acid uses, safety, or disposal, search our database of MSDS information.
+For more information about acetic acid uses, safety, or disposal, search our database of SDS information.